-The Perfect Hangover Cure is the sort of thing that people argue over with zeal usually reserved for politics and religion.
-Probably because a bad hangover feels just as much like a matter of life and death.
+The perfect hangover cure is the sort of thing that people argue over with zeal usually reserved for politics and religion.
+Probably because a bad hangover feels equally like a matter of life and death.

-Read on for our five favorite hangover cures, and let us know about yours in the comments.
+Read on for our five favorite hangover cures, and let us know yours in the comments.

 Science has shown that your hangover peaks roughly 12 hours after you start drinking (around the time your BAC returns to zero).
 This might explain why cultures all over the world include a little hair of the dog that bit you in their hangover cures.
 Our favorite?
 The Bloody Mary, of course.